adamgligor/adamgligor.github.io/_posts/2015-1-3-Freecodecamp.md

 ## What's next

 So far I completed all the bonfires and moving to the ziplines.
 Ziplines are about 10 single page applications with an estimated 300h of work.
-I also searched a bit about the part of working on real projects, i found a few testimonials regarding that, so I'm curious what will happen once you earn certiciates.
+I also searched a bit about the part of working on real projects, i found a few testimonials regarding that, so I'm curious what will happen once you earn certifiates.
 I'll report back with my progress.

 ## Links